aridoza/foundational-java/functional-programming-lesson/05-functions-lab/README.md

     }
     ```

-4. Now, print the maximum salary of all employees ...
+4. Now, print the maximum salary of all employees...

     ```
     @Test